| | | |

 More Free Patterns

-You may also like these baby socks and this collection of sock patterns.
+You may also like this baby socks knitting pattern (stripes) and this collection of Sock Knitting Patterns You Will Love!.

-There are also lots of different patterns for you to browse through here – Free Knitting Patterns.
+There are also many different patterns for you to browse through here – Free Knitting Patterns.

 Share your work with us…